angular/angular/adev/src/content/guide/di/lightweight-injection-tokens.md

 * One of these reference is in the *type position*-- that is, it specifies `LibHeaderComponent` as a type: `header: LibHeaderComponent;`.
 * The other reference is in the *value position*-- that is, LibHeaderComponent is the value of the `@ContentChild()` parameter decorator: `@ContentChild(LibHeaderComponent)`.

-The compiler handles token references in these positions differently.
+The compiler handles token references in these positions differently:

 * The compiler erases *type position* references after conversion from TypeScript, so they have no impact on tree-shaking.
 * The compiler must keep *value position* references at runtime, which **prevents** the component from being tree-shaken.

 In the example, the compiler retains the `LibHeaderComponent` token that occurs in the value position.
 This prevents the referenced component from being tree-shaken, even if the application does not actually use `<lib-header>` anywhere.
-If `LibHeaderComponent` 's code, template, and styles combined becomes too large, including it unnecessarily can significantly increase the size of the client application.
+If `LibHeaderComponent` 's code, template, and styles combine to become too large, including it unnecessarily can significantly increase the size of the client application.

 ## When to use the lightweight injection token pattern

 The tree-shaking problem arises when a component is used as an injection token.
-There are two cases when that can happen.
+There are two cases when that can happen:

 * The token is used in the value position of a [content query](guide/components/queries#content-queries).
 * The token is used as a type specifier for constructor injection.

-In the following example, both uses of the `OtherComponent` token cause retention of `OtherComponent`, preventing it from being tree-shaken when it is not used.
+In the following example, both uses of the `OtherComponent` token cause retention of `OtherComponent`, preventing it from being tree-shaken when it is not used:

 <docs-code language="typescript" highlight="[[2],[4]]">
 class MyComponent {